 P204: RESEARCH AND TEACHING ACTIVITIES INVOLVING USE OF VERTEBRATE ANIMALS

 The University is committed to the humane care and use of animals.
 Long before being required to do so by the State and Federal government, this University initiated policies that addressed activities involving animals and established a committee to monitor those activities.
-Operational responsibility for all activities involving vertebrate animals resides with the Dean of Medicine.
+Responsibility for all activities involving vertebrate animals resides with the Vice President for Research (Institutional Official).

 - INITIATING AND MAINTAINING RESEARCH AND TEACHING ACTIVITIES INVOLVING USE OF VERTEBRATE ANIMALS

-- Except as stated in #7 below all vertebrate animals for research or teaching use must be obtained through the Division of Laboratory Animal Resources (DLAR).
-If a University purchase order isnít unacceptable to the supplier, the DLAR must be informed in order to determine whether another supplier may be contacted.
+- Except as stated below all vertebrate animals for research or teaching use must be obtained through the Division of Laboratory Animal Resources (DLAR).
+If a University purchase order isn’t acceptable to the supplier, the DLAR must be informed in order to determine whether another supplier may be contacted.

 - The IACUC may waive the requirement of mandatory acquisition of animals through DLAR in cases where the activity involves field work.
-Such a waiver is granted when the detailed methods of observation, capture, and/or tagging of vertebrate animals are determined by the IACUC to be in compliance with applicable regulations governing such work.
+Such a waiver is granted when the detailed methods of observation, capture, and / or tagging of vertebrate animals are determined by the IACUC to be in compliance with applicable regulations governing such work.
 See #11 below for additional information.